twilio/twilio-video-app-react/README.md

 Note: These Cypress tests will connect to Twilio rooms, so be sure to have `npm start` running in a separate terminal before running the tests.
 If you haven't already done so, you will need to add account credentials to the `.env` file.

+## Configuration

+The `connect` function from the SDK accepts a [configuration object](https://media.twiliocdn.com/sdk/js/video/releases/2.0.0-beta16/docs/global.html#ConnectOptions).
+The configuration object for this application can be found in `src/index.ts`.
+In this object, we 1) enable dominant speaker detection, 2) enable the network quality API, and 3) supply various options to configure the [bandwidth profile](https://www.twilio.com/docs/video/tutorials/using-bandwidth-profile-api).

+This application dynamically changes the priority of certain remote video tracks in order to provide a good user experience.
+Any video track that will be displayed in the main video area will have `track.setPriority('high')` called on it (see the [VideoTrack](https://github.com/twilio/twilio-video-app-react/blob/AHOYAPPS-30-readme/src/components/VideoTrack/VideoTrack.tsx#L24) component) when the component is mounted.
+This higher priority enables the track to be rendered at a high resolution. `track.setPriority(null)` is called when the component is unmounted so that the track's priority is set to its default.

 ## Application Architecture

 This state of this application (with a few exceptions) is managed by the [room object](https://media.twiliocdn.com/sdk/js/video/releases/2.0.0-beta16/docs/Room.html) that is supplied by the SDK.
 The `room` object contains all information about the room that the user is connected to.
 The class hierarchy of the room object can be viewed [here](https://www.twilio.com/docs/video/migrating-1x-2x#object-model).